mattlianje/d4/README.md

 # d4

 ***d4*** is a (Scala-focused) collection of zero-dependency libraries you can drop into your project like header files.

-Each lib is a simple, powerful building block for writing beautiful, type-safe dataflows.
+Each library is a simple, powerful building block for writing beautiful, type-safe dataflows.
 > Solve 90% problems without 900% frameworks

 <div align="center">